What Is a B2B Sales Funnel?

 At the same time, a B2B sales funnel represents how a potential customer moves from the general knowledge about the product/service and their providers to a specific action—the purchase from a certain company.

 So, what are the stages of the sales funnel?
 It is important to remember that they may vary from company to company depending on the strategies chosen.
-As a rule of thumb, there are four main stages of sales funnel in any organization:
+As a rule of thumb, there are four main stages of a sales funnel in any organization:

 - Awareness: This is when people hear about the product or service you provide for the first time.
 An example at this stage of the sales funnel might be when a lead finds your blog on the Internet, becomes aware of your existence, and wants to read more about your product.